OHDSI/Vocabulary-v5.0/DPD/temp/Documentation.md

 **drug_concept_stage** and **internal_relationship_stage** are populated

+During this step there are also updates of brand_names, ingredients, suppliers and forms, coming from manual mapping, and creation of drug_concept_stage_backup table (with not-updated concept_names)

 ###Step 4: ds_stage population
 **ds_stage** - main table on this step.
 It store all the information regarding drug strength, ingredients and box size.
 All updates performed on this table